-Leaning back in her bouncer or car seat is a big no-no. She much rather sits up in them (although sitting up on the floor only lasts for a few seconds).
+Leaning back in her bouncer or car seat is a big no-no. She would much rather sit up in them (although sitting up on the floor only lasts for a few seconds).
 During tummy time she even starts to army crawl, but it will often result in face plants.
 It's so funny to think that we all went through these phases at some point.
 Seeing Olivia do it herself is so much fun.

-I love the “set-and-forget” aspect of this recipe.
+I love the "set-and-forget" aspect of this recipe.
 And stirring is only really necessary at one point in the process.
-Similar to my plum butter I added spices to this apple sauce that remind of apple pie flavors.
+Similar to my plum butter, I added spices to this apple sauce that remind one of apple pie flavors.

-I am just not ready to let go of fall, although it is so short here in Calgary.
+I am just not ready to let go of fall, considering it is so short here in Calgary.